-I do not want to see them on their tablets or phones.
-I want to use our rare day out together, building memories.
+I don’t want to see them on their tablets or phones.
+I want to use our rare day out together to build memories.

 I planned a chasing waterfalls kind of day.
 Our wellies and raincoats were packed, so off we went!

 We started with a picnic.
 It was a quirky dining experience in Sketty, Swansea.
 As we walked into The Picnic Bench I immediately felt relaxed because it was casual.
 I had two kids in tow who were loud and fidgety, so it made me feel comfortable.

 I liked a lot of the special little touches.
 The wall of pastel prints was a favourite!
 It reminded me of 1950s America and the colour trends of pastel pink, mint green and pale blue retro palette.